ardyutama/hptlc-rework/docs/BUSINESS_REQUIREMENTS.md

 * As a Member, I want to submit my formal research publications, including an abstract and a full PDF file, for review.
 * As a Member submitting a publication, I want to add other registered members as co-authors so all contributors are properly credited.
-* As an Editor/Admin, I want to review, approve, and publish submitted publications to make them publicly available.

-**Module: Articles**

-* As a Member, I want to write and submit less formal content, such as blog posts, news, or tutorials, in a draft state.
-* As an Editor/Admin, I want to review and publish articles to share timely information with the community.
+* As an Editor/Admin, I want to review submitted publications, provide feedback if revisions are needed, and approve them to be published.

 **Module: AI-Assisted Writing Co-pilot (Future Feature)**

-* As a Member, I want the AI to review my draft article or publication to improve grammar, clarity, and style without changing the scientific meaning, so I can present my work with higher confidence.
+* As a Member, I want the AI to review my draft publication's abstract or text to improve grammar, clarity, and style without changing the scientific meaning, so I can present my work with higher confidence.

 **Module: General Features**

-* As a visitor, I want to browse and search for articles and publications by topic, tag, or author.
+* As a visitor, I want to browse and search for publications by topic, tag, or author.
-* As a visitor, I want to view a gallery of the organization's activities.
 * As a visitor, I want to read about the organization's history and mission on an "About Us" page.

 ### 4. Content Workflow & Governance

-To ensure content quality and consistency, the following workflow will be implemented:
+To ensure content quality and consistency, the following workflow will be implemented for all publications, managed by a `status` field and a dedicated `editor_feedback` field.

-1.  **Submission:** A Member submits an Article or Publication, which enters the system with an `in_review` status.
+1.  **Submission:** A Member submits a Publication.
+The system saves it with a status of `in_review`.
 2.  **Notification:** System administrators and editors are notified of the new submission.
-3.  **Review:** An Editor or Admin reviews the submission against defined content standards (e.g., citation format, word count).
+3.  **Review:** An Editor or Admin reviews the submission against defined content standards (e.g., citation format, scientific relevance).
 4.  **Feedback/Approval:**
-    * If approved, the content is published.
+    * **Approval:** If the submission meets all standards, the status is changed to `published`, and the publication becomes publicly visible.
-    * If revisions are needed, the submission is returned to the author with comments, and its status is changed to `needs_revision`.
+    * **Revisions Needed:** If the submission requires changes, the Editor/Admin adds comments to the `editor_feedback` field, and its status is changed to `needs_revision`.
+The author is then notified.
-5.  **Resubmission:** The author can edit and resubmit their work.
+5.  **Resubmission:** The author can edit their work based on the feedback and resubmit it, which returns the status to `in_review` for another cycle.
+6.  **Archiving:** An Editor or Admin can change a publication's status to `archived` to unpublish it from the public portal while retaining it in the system for administrative purposes.

 ### 5. User Roles & Permissions